GitHubNonDevDMRE/caption-this/_slides/17-LeeFarmerNet.md

 jan---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our slide deck! - updated version"
 ---

 I've changed this